 |Among Eddie's other trials is an unsympathetic boss.|

 Gerald Mohr nails the role of a "Joe Friday" detective who expresses the impossibility of finding a killer when there is no evidence to go on.
 By being a good policeman and doing his job, though, eventually he manages to find the vital clue.

-The beautiful Marie Windsor is excellent at illustrating what about the sniper's victims is tormenting him.
+The beautiful Marie Windsor is excellent at illustrating what about the sniper's victims is tormenting him and sent him over the edge.
 She is incredibly flirtatious and then just as suddenly dismissive, just like a real woman, but this triggers something uncontrollable inside Franz's character.
 He does not like being toyed with, and the results are horrible.
 Windsor was quite a talent.
-Later, a scene involving a guy climbing a water tower is the terrific climax of the film, and director Dmytryk and Franz make that work brilliantly.
+Later, a scene involving a water tower is the terrific climax of the film, and director Dmytryk and Franz make that work brilliantly.

 |There are some fabulous street scenes in "The Sniper," especially during the climactic shootout.|

 You won't forget the final shot of Franz for a long time.
 I recommend this largely forgotten film for those interested in a trip to the seamy underside of the 1950s.